TULiberalArts/Anthropology/pages/home.md

 feature-title: Understand the Diverse World We Live In
 feature-body: >-
-  Studying anthropology at Temple helps build the creative thinking and critical analysis needed to solve complex  problems in today’s world.
-We teach cross cultural  understanding, interdisciplinary connection and  computational and analytical skills.
-With our training you’ll be able to connect on a deeper level with people from many linguistic and geographical backgrounds, and generate key insights into how people make sense and meaning in their worlds.
+  Studying anthropology at Temple helps build the creative thinking and critical analysis abilities needed to solve complex problems in today’s world.
+We teach cross-cultural understanding, interdisciplinary connection and  computational and analytical skills.
+With our training you’ll be able to connect on a deeper level with people from many linguistic and geographical backgrounds and generate key insights into how people make sense and meaning in their worlds.
 feature-image: null
 published: true